Amsterdam/GOB-Documentation/docs/security.md

 ### Importing (GOB Import)

-Within GOB Import the mapping of the demo file onto the corresponding GOB Model has been defined.
+Within [GOB Import](https://github.com/Amsterdam/GOB-Import) the mapping of the demo file onto the corresponding GOB Model has been defined.

 [secure.csv mapping](https://github.com/Amsterdam/GOB-Config/blob/master/gobconfig/import_/data/secure.csv.json)

-As can be seen in this mapping no knowledge or whatsoever of data security is is registered in the import definition.
+As can be seen in this mapping no knowledge or whatsoever of data security is registered in the import definition.

 Data security is defined in the GOB Model and not in individual import specifications.

 #### Data is secured as soon at is received.

 The data Reader class, that handles all reading of data of all possible kind of datasources (Oracle, Objecstore, Postgress, ...), has been extended with extra functionality.

 The data Reader is instantiated with an extra argument; the data import specification.